mefrem/mefrem.github.io/_pages/about.md

 footer: false
 share: false
 ---
-I love the feeling of understanding something so well that you can explain it in the way that captures what's exciting about it.
+I love the feeling of understanding something so well that you can capture what's exciting about it.
 I think often about unintended consequences, human fallibility, and human ingenuity.
 You can find more bite-sized ideas on my [Twitter](https://twitter.com/maxefremov).

 Apart from [desiging computer programs to solve problems](/machine-learning/), some neat things about me: